vnvasquez/GeneDrive.jl/README.md

 ## Installation and usage

-Version advisory: `GeneDrive.jl` will work with Julia v1.7+.
+`GeneDrive.jl` will work with Julia version 1.7 and above.
 Add the package with:

 ```julia
 julia> ]